Logo Amsterdam University of Applied Sciences - link to home page

 Study load

-The study load is 28 hrs per week while studying at home and 40 during classwork at the partner universities.
-The total study load is 2.520 hours leading to 90 ECTS credits.
-It is a postgraduate 2-year, part time programme.
-Many students do work alongside their studies; most of them between 50-70% (2,5 to 3,5 days per week).
+The study load is 28 hours per week while studying at home and 40 hours per week during classwork at the partner universities.
+The total study load is 2,520 hours, leading to 90 ECTS credits.
+This is a 2-year, part-time postgraduate programme.
+Many students work alongside their studies, usually between 50% and 70% (2.5 to 3.5 days per week).

 More about study load